 Can I have a Medical FSA and Dependent Care FSA at the same time?

-If I run out of money in my Medical FSA, can I use money from my DC FSA to cover my medical expenses (or vise versa)?
+If I run out of money in my Medical FSA, can I use money from my DC FSA to cover my medical expenses (or vice versa)?

 Can I pay my deductible with my Medical FSA?

-Yes.
+Yes!
 Your deductible is considered an eligible expense that can be fully paid using funds from your Medical FSA.
+However, you cannot use your Medical FSA to pay for your insurance premiums.

 Is it more advantageous to have a DC FSA or to claim the Child Care Tax Credit on my income tax return?